mavlink/MAVSDK-docs/en/contributing/plugins.md

    tools/fix_style.sh .
    ```

 > **Note** the files `my_new_plugin.h` and `my_new_plugin.cpp` are generated and overwritten everytime the script is run.
   However, the files `my_new_plugin_impl.h` and `my_new_plugin_impl.cpp` are only generated once.
   To re-generate them, delete them and run the script again.
-This is done that way to prevent the script from overwriting your local changes.
+  This approach is used to prevent the script from overwriting your local changes.

 ### Actually implement MAVLink messages

-You can now add the actual "business logic" which is usually sending and receiving MAVLink messages, waiting for timeouts, etc..
+You can now add the actual "business logic" which is usually sending and receiving MAVLink messages, waiting for timeouts, etc.
 All implementation goes into the files `my_new_plugin_impl.h` and `my_new_plugin_impl.cpp` or additional files for separete classes required.

 You can also add unit tests with `unittest_source_files`, as [discussed below](#adding_unit_tests).